Land of the Lost (film): Critical response

-Rotten Tomatoes reports an approval rating of 26% based on 193 reviews, with an average rating of 4.20/10.
-The site's critical consensus reads, "Only loosely based on the original TV series, Land of the Lost is decidedly less kid-friendly and feels more like a series of inconsistent sketches than a cohesive adventure comedy."
-On Metacritic, the film has a weighted average score of 32 out of 100, based on 32 critics, indicating "generally unfavorable" reviews.
+Metacritic, which uses a weighted average, assigned the a score of 32 out of 100, based on 32 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an F to A+ scale.

 Owen Gleiberman of Entertainment Weekly remarked that it "has stray amusing tidbits, but overall it leaves you feeling splattered", Kirk Honeycutt of The Hollywood Reporter wrote: "Lame sketch comedy, an uninspired performance from Will Ferrell and an overall failure of the imagination turn Brad Silberling's Land of the Lost into a lethargic meander through a wilderness of misfiring gags."

 Roger Ebert gave the film a rating of 3 out of 4, and said that despite the widespread disdain he had "moderate admiration" for the film.
 Ebert wrote "I guess you have to be in the mood for a goofball picture like this.
 I guess I was."
 Dana Stevens of Slate.com called it "an enjoyable regression to Saturday mornings gone by, as junky and sweet as a strawberry Pop-Tart."